 1. Medical Alert System Functionality & Services

-Mobile is an excellent option for those who don't have a landline and leave their home frequenty unaccompanied.
+Mobile is an excellent option for those who don't have a landline and leave their home frequently unaccompanied.

-- Fall detection: Automatic fall detection will call the emergency response centre if the device detects a fall and the user is not able to press the emergency button themselves.
-The emergency response centre will then try to contact the user, and if they get no response they will dispatch the appropriate authorities.
+- Fall detection: Automatic fall detection will call the emergency response center if the device detects a fall and the user is not able to press the emergency button themselves.
+The emergency response center will then try to contact the user, and if they get no response they will dispatch the appropriate authorities.

 Fall detection is especially valuable for people who have a high risk of black outs, fainting or loss of consciousness when falling or for those who fear that they will fall and not be able to press the emergency button.